Wouter-Bekker-AI/CtrlSpeak/README.md

 python build_exe.py
 ```

-The script produces a windowed build that embeds `icon.ico` as the executable icon and bundles both `icon.ico` and `loading.wav` as application data inside the package.
+The script produces a windowed build that embeds `assets/icon.ico` as the executable icon and bundles both `assets/icon.ico` and `assets/loading.wav` as application data inside the package.
 CUDA runtime files or Whisper model weights are **not** bundled – they are downloaded by the running application if the user opts in.

 ## Manual Model Download